 Nemesis has claimed Forbidden Valley as its home ever since being discovered and chained down in 1994.
 Despite the Phalanx’s best efforts to take control in late 2022, things eventually spiralled out of control.
 From 2024, Nemesis Reborn has seen a fearsome creature, fury heightened and more uncontrollable than ever before!

-Near to the Nemesis site is the Phalanx Research Facility, reopened following an extended period of closure following an egg-citing discovery, but what terrifying secrets lay in wait, deep underground?
+Near to the Nemesis site is the Phalanx Research Facility, which is open for guests to visit and learn more about the organisation’s latest discovery, but what terrifying secrets lay in wait, deep underground?

 Swinging higher and higher from its very own pit is a sharp take on the classic swinging ship attraction.
 It’s one of the oldest and most iconic attractions at the park, but more to the point, it’s The Blade.

-If you can brave the journey through the war torn landscape, the bottom of the valley will reveal a space-port operated by Galactica – The Universe’s first spaceflight voyager.
+If you can brave the journey through the containment zone, the bottom of the valley will reveal a space-port operated by Galactica – The Universe’s first spaceflight voyager.
 Guests will be launched up into space, flying and looping beyond the stars, banking through wormholes and speeding across undiscovered galaxies.

 Nemesis Reborn